knative/docs/docs/getting-started/function-triggers.md

 # Triggers, Brokers, and Event Sources

-Functions can be invoked by Knative event sources using triggers.
-Now you will create a trigger that will invoke your function when a CloudEvent is emitted by a PingSource.
+In the first Functions tutorial, you created a basic HTTP function.
+In this tutorial, you will create a new function that integrates with Knative Eventing.
+You will use a Knative Event Source to generate events, and a Knative Trigger to connect the Event Source to the function.

+## Create a CloudEvent Function

+To create and deploy a CloudEvent function that echoes the CloudEvent it receives, you can use the `kn func create` and `kn func deploy` commands.

+=== "func"

+    Create the function by running the command:

+    ```bash
+    func create -l -t cloudevents go echo
+    ```

+    !!!
+Success "Expected output"
+        ```{ .console .no-copy }
+        Created go function in hello
+        ```

+    And deploy the function with the `func deploy` command:

+    ```bash
+    func deploy -p echo
+    ```

+    !!!
+Success "Expected output"
+        ```{ .console .no-copy }
+          Received response
+          Context Attributes,
+            specversion: 1.0
+            type: echo
+            source: event.handler
+            id: 3ac510fc-95f8-4958-a18e-3ffbff22c842
+            time: 2022-09-23T12:45:23.981Z
+            datacontenttype: application/json; charset=utf-8
+          Data,
+            {
+              "id": "89f49b4c-c8c4-46d2-a99e-eeca44fa894b",
+              "time": "2022-09-23T12:45:18.852Z",
+              "type": "boson.fn",
+              "source": "/boson/fn",
+              "specversion": "1.0",
+              "datacontenttype": "application/json",
+              "data": {
+                "message": "Hello World"
+              }
+            }
+        ```

 ## Create a Broker

-First, let's create a Broker.
-A Broker is a resource that will receive events from the Ping Source.
+Now, let's create a Broker.
+A Broker is a resource that will receive events from the Event Source.
 The Broker will then forward those events to the Trigger which, in turn, will invoke the function.
 For many of the following commands, you will use the `kn` CLI.